CyberFlameGO/BetterTwitFix/readme.md

 **repo** - used to change the repo url that some links redirect to

 **url** - used to tell the user where to look for the oembed endpoint, make sure to set this to your public facing url

+**combination_method** - using c.vxtwitter as the url causes vxTwitter to combine all images in the post into one.
+This is CPU intensive, so you might not want it running on the same machine that's serving requests.
+When `combination_method` is set to `local`, it will use the local machine to combine the images.
+This requires pillow to be installed.
+If you want to use another server, replace `local` with the URL to the endpoint which combines images.
+Both methods use the code in the `combineImg` module.
+Inside, there's also a `Dockerfile` intended to be deployed as a combination endpoint on an [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).

+**apiMirrors** - During an influx of traffic (i.e when Twitter embeds break!) it's very likely that Twitter will begin to block you for sending too many requests.
+This is an array of replacement Twitter API URLs which can be called upon when requesting tweet info locally fails.
+An example of an implementation of an API Mirror is in the twExtract directory, and is intended to be hosted on AWS Lambda.
+If multiple mirror URLs are specified, one will be selected at random.

 This project is licensed under the **Do What The Fuck You Want Public License**